Mediation vs Negotiation — 5 Key Differences

 Negotiation refers to an approach between parties in a dispute seeking to reach a concession by finding a solution for both parties to agree with.

-In negotiation, the term dispute or conflict does not mean unrest, disruption, or quarrel, rather it implies disagreement between parties regarding their rights and interest.
-However, it requires that both parties must give off something or compromise for it to be effective.
+In negotiation, the term dispute or conflict does not mean unrest, disruption, or quarrel, rather it implies disagreement between parties regarding their rights and interests.
+However, it requires that both parties must give something or compromise for it to be effective.
 Therefore, both parties must lose or gain something for the negotiation to be successful.

 You must know that negotiation has three possible outcomes:

-1. Win-lose – This outcome happens when one party wins while the other loses.
+1. Win-lose -This outcome happens when one party wins while the other loses.

 2. Win-win – The outcome for both parties is beneficial.